Your Marketing Stack Is a System. Are You Treating It Like One?

 Systems don't come with edges.
 You have to draw them — and the question you're trying to answer should determine where.

-Every person in a system acts rationally based on what they know.
+Every person in a system is acting rationally — given what they know.
 The problem is, nobody knows everything.

 Policy Resistance